Animadversio/Visual_Neuro_InSilico_Exp/README.md

 ## Usage
 This Repo can potentially be deployed onto cluster to run at large scale, based on Caffe or TF or torch backend.

+## Dependency

+* [Pytorch Receptive Field](https://github.com/Fangyh09/pytorch-receptive-field) is used in some of the in silico experiments
+* [pytorch hessian eigenthings](https://github.com/noahgolmant/pytorch-hessian-eigenthings) is used in some scripts